-There are sample articles found on the Secretary of State’s website (http://www.sos.ca.gov/business/corp/pdf/articles/arts-pb.pdf).
-These are a good starting point but are not comprehensive guides on every important consideration.
-For example, the samples provide little guidance on specific purpose statements.
+There is a template you can fill in and print on the Secretary of State’s website.
+This is a good starting point but does not provide guidelines or advice on every important consideration.
+For example, there is no guidance on specific purpose statements.

 A word on specific purpose statements: A broad specific purpose statement provides room for the organization’s mission to evolve without requiring an amendment to the articles of incorporation.
 It and may also make it easier to comply with charitable trust laws that require charitable funds be used consistent with the specific purpose of the organization at the time such funds were originally acquired.
 If, instead, you adopt a narrow purpose statement such as "to restore and maintain Pomponio State Beach," you can't use funds to restore any other beaches, but the statement would provide a stronger mission anchor to help ensure that your organization stays on a specific course after the founders have left.

-For additional information on this issue, read Starting a Nonprofit: Articles of Incorporation and Specific Purpose Statements (http://www.nonprofitlawblog.com/home/2012/11/starting-a-nonprofit-articles-of-incorporation-and-specific-purpose-statements.html).
+For additional information on this issue, read Starting a Nonprofit: Articles of Incorporation and Specific Purpose Statements.

 More about the agent for service of process: It is also important to understand that the agent is responsible for receiving lawsuits and possibly other important legal documents on behalf of the organization and making sure those documents reach the President or other authorized officer in a timely manner.
 If the agent fails to do so (e.g., fails to have his or her mail checked regularly while away for an extended period) the organization could face negative consequences such as losing a default judgment for not showing up to defend a lawsuit.
 An organization can identify an individual as agent or may elect to pay for a corporate agent, which may be preferred if there is no person willing to accept this responsibility or if privacy concerns are an issue (the agent’s street address will be a matter of public record).